What Data Holly Collects

 When Data Issues Are Identified

-If Holly's team identifies a potential data quality issue during this process, we flag it internally for awareness but do not alter the underlying data — this ensures what you see in Holly matches the agency's official source documentation.
+If Holly's team identifies a potential data quality issue during this process, we flag it internally but do not alter the underlying data.
+This ensures what you see in Holly matches the agency's official source documentation.

 When Data Is Incomplete